-Pro tip: Let the audience answer several questions with the same scale!
+Pro tip: Let the audience rate several statements on the same scale!

 Create a Scales question